danito-net/sAIns-digital/README.md

 (This repository is to complete the requirements for [CYIENT CyientifIQ Innovation League - Global Hackathon 2023](https://cyient.hackerearth.com/))

+## sAIns-server

+The sAIns-server will carrying out the main processes and become the main storage

+## sAIns-sense

+The sAIns-sense devices will taking measurements using sensors

 ![ESP32 + External + Antenna + Battery](https://github.com/danito-net/sAIns-digital/blob/main/esp32/images/esp32-antenna-battery.png)